ministryofjustice/opg-event-store/domains/POAS/events/identity-check-updated/index.md

 If the state is **`SUCCESS`**, the identity check details will be added to the LPA Store record.
 (If the LPA has not been submitted, the information is held in Sirius until it is.)

-If the state is **`VOUCH_STARTED`**, Sirius will send a letter to the voucher once the LPA is submitted.
+If the state is **`VOUCH_STARTED`**, Sirius will send a letter to the donor once the LPA is submitted.
 (If the LPA has been submitted, the letter will be sent immediately.)

 <NodeGraph title="Consumer / Producer Diagram" />